 Entry requirements for prescribed qualifications are set at the discretion of each institution.
 The Board will treat the Part 2 and Part 3 qualifications that sit within the architect apprenticeship framework as distinct entities.
 With this in mind, there should be no reason under the Board’s current prescription requirements as to why students/apprentices who already hold a prescribed Part 2 qualification cannot gain admission to the Part 3 element of the architect apprenticeship.

-Institutions are asked to remember that this refers to the Board’s rules only and does not take into account any rules outlined by the Institute for Apprenticeships (such as apprenticeship entry requirements, satisfying the Gateway requirements, minimum duration of the apprenticeship etc.).
-Institutions which are considering admitting students/apprentices to the Part 3 element of the architect apprenticeship are therefore advised to check any additional bodies’ requirements which may need to be adhered to.
+Institutions are asked to remember that this refers to the Board’s rules only and does not take into account any rules outlined by the Institute for Apprenticeships and Technical Education (such as apprenticeship entry requirements, satisfying the Gateway requirements, minimum duration of the apprenticeship etc).
+Institutions that are considering admitting students/apprentices to the Part 3 element of the architect apprenticeship are therefore advised to check any additional bodies’ requirements which may need to be adhered to.

 Institutions are reminded that they will also need to additionally ensure that ARB’s practical training requirements are adhered to.

-It should be borne in mind that it is a standard condition of prescription that institutions must ensure that all students undertaking a prescribed qualification are fully informed of the requirements for registration as an architect, particularly where a student/apprentice lacks a required antecedent qualification e.g. a student/apprentice entering a Part 3 level qualification without a Part 1 level qualification.
+It should be borne in mind that it is a Standard Condition of prescription that institutions must ensure that all students/candidates undertaking a prescribed qualification are fully informed of the requirements for registration as an architect, particularly where a student/candidate lacks a required antecedent qualification, e.g. a student entering a Part 3 level qualification without a Part 1 level qualification.

-9. Can institutions who do not offer a Part 3 qualification partner with another institution to deliver the academic learning and assessments needed for the Part 3 elements of the architect apprenticeship?
+9. Can institutions that do not offer a Part 3 qualification partner with another institution to deliver the academic learning and assessments needed for the Part 3 elements of the architect apprenticeship?

 While the Board does not have any rules against institutions partnering up to offer the architect apprenticeship, it is strongly recommended that any institution interested in doing so should contact ARB to discuss.